Soulmate Dynamics

 by Diane Linsley

-initially resistant to the idea because my marriage had been such
+life coach.
+I was resistant to the idea because my marriage had

-a huge disappointment that I'd given up on romantic notions of
+been such a huge disappointment that I'd given up on romantic

 What is a Soulmate?